wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 ### 2.3 Information Density: γ (Brief Summary)

 The normalization parameter γ = 8.24 ± 0.36 shows consistency across Black Hole Entropy (8.28 ± 0.21), Cosmological Information (8.24 ± 0.36), and Quantum Entanglement (8.19 ± 0.43) when normalized to a common basis of interface area in Planck units.
 While this cross-domain consistency is intriguing, it provides a less direct constraint than δ and k.
-Full analysis, normalization procedures, and sensitivity tests are presented in Supplement Section H and associated artifacts (`gamma_iface_sensitivity.csv`).
+Full analysis, normalization procedures, and sensitivity tests are detailed in the Methods Supplement and associated artifacts (`gamma_iface_sensitivity.csv`).

 **Common-basis definition.** We compare interface information densities via γ ≡ S_info/(A_iface/ℓ_P²).
 A_iface is physically defined per domain: BH = horizon area (spin-corrected), Cosmology = density-peak aperture of the estimator window, Quantum = coherence/readout aperture.
-Varying A_iface by ×4 shifts the combined γ by ≤0.2σ (App.
-H; gamma_iface_sensitivity.csv)—the cross-domain consistency is not an artifact of area choice.
+Varying A_iface by ×4 shifts the combined γ by ≤0.2σ (gamma_iface_sensitivity.csv)—the cross-domain consistency is not an artifact of area choice.

 ## 3. Mathematical Framework